Home » Mechanical Engineering » 5 Different Types of Gas Welding & Their Applications [PDF]

 Read Also: Different Types of Welding Joints (Explained in Detail) PDF

-The faces of square edges can be butted together and welded for joint on plate up to 3/16 of an inch thick.
-For plate 3/16 to 1/4 inch thick, a slight root opening between the parts is required to gain full penetration.
+The faces of square edges can be butted together and welded for joints on plates up to 3/16 of an inch thick.
+For plates 3/16 to 1/4 inch thick, a slight root opening between the parts is required to gain full penetration.
 Plates greater than 1/4 of an inch thick require beveled edges and an original opening of 1/16 of an inch.

-For oxy-gas welding on the plate more than 1/4 of an inch thick, bevel the edges at an angle of 30 degrees to 45 degrees, making the groove included angle from 60 degrees to 90 degrees.
+For oxy-gas welding on a plate more than 1/4 of an inch thick, bevel the edges at an angle of 30 degrees to 45 degrees, making the groove include an angle from 60 degrees to 90 degrees.
 Preparation of the edges will be done by flame cutting, shearing, flame grooving, machining, chipping, or grinding.
 In any case, the edge surface should remain free of oxide, scale, dirt, grease, or other foreign matter.

 The heavy steel plates are rarely welded with oxy-gas unless other types of welding equipment are not available.
 The welding of the heavy plate is just not cost-effective because of the amount of gas consumed and the time used to complete a weld.
 If possible, use a form of electric arc welding because the joint can be welded faster, is cheaper, and has less heat distortion.